joerg-schneider/blizz/README.md

-:snowflake: …which allows dynamic schema inheritance/reference, to express several levels of derived data assets – as common in stable data pipelines – tracing the full data field lineage across your project and boosting refactoring and debugging productivity
+:snowflake: …which allows dynamic schema inheritance/reference, to express several levels of derived data assets – as common in stable data pipelines – tracing the full data field lineage across your project and boosting refactoring and debugging productivity,

-:rocket: …which offers pre-built PySpark & Pandas decorators for most common checks & transformations – all based on metadata
+:rocket: …which offers pre-built PySpark & Pandas decorators for most common data checks & transformations – all based on metadata,

+:running: …which gives supports your workflow with boostrapping tools to generate basic code and Sphinx documentations

 then **blizz** is for you!